gkyle/startrails/README.md

 Clone this repository or [download the zip](https://github.com/gkyle/startrails/archive/refs/heads/main.zip) and uncompress on your system.

-Navigate to the download location run the appropriate setup command for your operating system.
+Navigate to the download location run the appropriate command for your operating system.

-For Linux and macOS:

-`setup.sh`

-For Windows, run:

-`setup.bat`

-Setup will create a sandboxed virtual Python environment and download required packages.
-It will attempt to determine if a CUDA-compatible GPU is available on your system.
-At this time, Nvidia GPUs are supported.
-The [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) must be installed.
-If drivers or CUDA toolkit installation change after install, re-run the setup command.

-After setup is complete, use the appropriate run command:

 On Linux and macOS: